pipivybin/XChange/README.md

-# README
+# XChange

+Introduction

-XChange is a mini exchange where people can trade stocks.
+XChange is a mini stock exchange where people can trade stocks.
+Users can sign up as either an investor account, which can buy and sell all the listed stocks, or a broker account, which can list stocks on the exchange to trade.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Usage

+After cloning the repo, run bundle to install dependencies.
+To migrate your local database, run rake db:migrate.
+To start the application on your machine, run 'rails s' from the application root.
+In a browser, go to http://localhost:3000/ to begin.

+Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/pipivybin/XChange.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

+License

+The project is available as open source under the terms of the MIT License.